 2. For Catalog Sharing Select Enable this Library as a catalog.

 By selecting this, we'll be confirming that content from the Products list should be added to the search index.

 3. For Anonymous Access, click Enable anonymous access, and then click Make Anonymous.

 By doing this, we'll be granting anonymous visitors, that is, visitors who aren't logged on to Contoso's website, access to view content from this list.

-Note that we're not granting visitors access to the list itself; all we're doing is enabling the list content to be added to the search index, and granting anonymous visitors access to view this content.
+Note that we're not granting visitors access to the list itself.
+All we're doing is granting anonymous visitors access to view the catalog content from the search index.
 Anonymous visitors will never be able to see the actual Products list.

 4. For Navigation Hierarchy (this section shows up after Catalog Item URL in the UI, but I prefer to tell you about this one first), select Item Category.

 In my previous blog post, Stage 2: Import list content into the Product Catalog Site Collection, I showed you how the managed metadata column Item Category is tied to the Product Hierarchy term set.